LauraBeatris/amazon-next/README.md

 And then use them as the values of the env variables that you want to map inside of the build configuration.

 ---

+If you have some problem with the application, don't be afraid to contribute sending a issue/pull request, i'll be happy to help. 😃

 Made with ♥ by Laura :wave: [See my linkedin!](https://www.linkedin.com/in/laurabeatris/)